 After completing your graduate studies, you may choose to pursue postdoctoral training.
 Postdoctoral positions provide additional research experience and allow you to further specialize in a particular area of pharmacology.
 These positions are often found in academic institutions or research laboratories.

-Once you've obtained the necessary education, you may need to obtain licensing and certifications to practice as a pharmacologist.
+Once you've obtained the necessary education, you may need to obtain licensing and certifications to practice as a pharmacologist in a career as pharmacy graduate.
 This ensures that you meet the required professional standards and regulations to provide safe and effective pharmaceutical care.

 In the UK, pharmacists are required to be registered with the General Pharmaceutical Council (GPhC).
 Registration with the GPhC is crucial as it guarantees that pharmacists have undergone the necessary training and education to deliver high-quality pharmaceutical services.
 It also ensures that they adhere to the ethical and professional standards set by the council.